Graduate School

 If the unit agrees to meet these conditions, the IGTA appointment can be made.

-The scheduling of IEPA 098NC will be coordinated with the units so that students can attend the course and conduct teaching assistantship duties.
-Please check the online schedule of classes for confirmation of the time and date.
+The scheduling of IEPA 098NC, or alternative, will be coordinated with the units so that students can attend the course and conduct teaching assistantship duties.
+Please check the Schedule of Classes for confirmation of the time and date.

 Students with an iBT speaking score of less than 18 cannot be assigned teaching assistantships.